 Before I get into the intriguing material about some great anti-inflammatory foods, I'd like to encourage everyone to drink a lot of pure water.
 Six to ten glasses each day exert a strong anti-inflammatory effect because the water gets rid of toxins that might otherwise build up in the body.
 I drink spring water that I get at a grocery store near me.
 The water out of the tap is not a choice I would make because there are too many unhealthful chemicals in it.
 If you drink sufficient pure water each day, you'll notice that your skin will start to look a lot better - even acne might start to disappear.
 This is an indication of the anti-inflammatory process at work.

 A list of anti-inflammatory foods

 If you have been looking at my Discussion Forum regularly, you would have seen many positive messages about all the foods that are listed below.
-There is certainly no one food that magically stabilizes hair loss or grows new hair, but a diet rich in all or most of these foods might create the healthy anti-inflammatory state conducive to good skin.
+There is certainly no one food that magically makes the skin look young or stabilizes hair loss, but a diet rich in all or most of these foods might create the healthy anti-inflammatory state conducive to healthy skin and hair.
 I'm going to list these foods under the major phytochemical groups of which they are a part.